Email FacebookTwitterMenu burgerClose thin

 How Long Do Recessions Last?

-According to the National Bureau of Economic Research (NBER), the average length of recessions since World War II has been approximately 11 months.
+According to the Congressional Research Service (CRS), the average length of recessions between World War II and 2019 has been approximately 11 months.

 But the exact length of a recession is difficult to predict.
 In general, a recession lasts anywhere from six to 18 months.